China searches for victims, flight recorders after first plane crash in 12 years | Business

 China searches for victims, flight recorders after first plane crash in 12 years

-Vice Premier Liu He left for Wuzhou city in Guangxi on Monday night to oversee the rescue efforts and crash investigation after an emergency government meeting.
-State media described the crash site as being hemmed in by mountains on three sides, with access provided by just one tiny path.
+The crash site was hemmed in by mountains on three sides, according to state media reports, with access provided by just one tiny path.

 - Country: